 Take a Scenic Drive to Old Caves, Dry Falls, Hiking Trails and More

-The tour continues northeast from Ephrata along S.R.
-28. Just over five miles from town, turn left to head north on State Route 17, which bisects the town of Soap Lake.
+The tour continues northeast from Ephrata along state Route 28.
+Just over 5 miles from town, turn left to head north on State Route 17, which bisects the town of Soap Lake.
 The town and its eponymous lake get their name from a formation of sudsy foam that gives the water its soap-like appearance.